archethic-foundation/libjs/README.md

   Add the content in the `data.content` section of the transaction `content` is a string defining the smart contract

-  #### addSecret(secret, authorizedKeys)
+  #### addOwnership(secret, authorizedKeys)
-  Add a secret in the `data.keys.secrets` section of the transaction with its related authorized public keys able to decrypt it
+  Add an ownership in the `data.ownerships` section of the transaction with a secret and its related authorized public keys to be able to decrypt it.
+  This aims to prove the ownership or the delegatation of some secret to a given list of public keys.

-  `secret` is the hexadecimal encoding or Uint8Array representing the encrypted secret `authorizedKeys` is an object represented by `publicKey` => `encryptedSecretKeyForThisKey`
+  `secret` is the hexadecimal encoding or Uint8Array representing the encrypted secret `authorizedKeys` is a list of object represented by
     - `publicKey` is the hexadecimal encoding or Uint8Array representing the public key
     - `encryptedSecretKey` is the hexadecimal encoding or Uint8Array representing the secret key encrypted with the public key (see `ecEncrypt`)

   #### addUCOTransfer(to, amount)
   Add a UCO transfer to the `data.ledger.uco.transfers` section of the transaction